AuburnSounds/Dplug/README.md

 ## Licenses

-dplug has three different licenses depending on the part you need.
+Dplug has three different licenses depending on the part you need.
 For an audio plugin, you would typically need all three.
 I recommend that you check individual source files for license information.